PeteHaitch/phd_thesis/markdown/introduction.md

 #### Non-CpG methylation {-}

 In humans, cytosine methylation in most cell types is found almost exclusively at CpGs.
-However, there are certain cell types with widespread non-CpG methylation.
+There are, however, certain cell types with widespread non-CpG methylation.
 Non-CpG methylation is often classified as CHH methylation or CHG methylation, where H stands for any nucleotide except G (__SOURCE IUPAC__).
 The rule-of-thumb is that non-CpG methylation is rare in somatic cells but common in pluripotent cells.
 Of course, there are exceptions to every rule, especially in biology.

 To give a few examples, [@Lister:2009hy] found that in a somatic cell line (_fibroblasts_ or skin cells) $99.98\%$ of methylcytosines occured at CpGs whereas as in an embryonic stem cell line $24.5\%$ of methylcytosines occured in a non-CpG context.
 A subsequent paper from the same group ([@Lister:2011kg]) extended this result when they reported that, more generally, non-CpG methylation accounts for $20-30\%$ of methylcytosines in _pluripotent_ cell lines (which includes embryonic stem cell lines along with induced pluripotent stem cell lines, see __SECTION___).
 An exception to the rule is provided by [@{Lister:2013et}], where they found that neurons, a somatic and not a pluripotent type of cell, also have non-CpG methylation, albeit at a lower level ($1.3-1.5\%$ of all non-CpG cytosines were methylated).

 Non-CpG methylation is less well studied than CpG methylation.
 This is partly due to the design of popular assays for studying cytosine methylation; for example the popular Illumina 27k and 450k beadchips (see __SECTION__) only measure cytosine methylation at CpGs __CHECK__.
 However, recent technological advances (see __SECTION__) mean that cytosine methylation can be routinely assayed regardless of the sequence context.
 The biological role of non-CpG methylation is less well understood than that of CpG methylation (__SOURCE__).

-#### {-} 5hmC, 5acC, etc.
+#### Modifications of a modification {-}

 Methylation is not the only chemical modification of cytosine nucleobase, although it is by far the most common.
 Further modifications, listed approximately from most frequent to least frequent, are 5-hydroxymethylcytosine (5hmC), 5-formylcytosine (5fC) and 5-carboxylcytosine (5caC).